-When I met Wayne Biddell, he had two bum knees, although they were the least of his problems.
-He had been a Cleveland Police Department detective for fifteen years, and a uniformed officer before that.
-He once told me in all that time he had only drawn his service handgun three times and never once fired it.
+When Nick Goga met Wayne Biddell, the burly man had two bum knees, although they were the least of his problems.
+He had been a Cleveland Police Department detective for fifteen years and a uniformed officer before that.
+He told Nick in all that time he only drew his service handgun three times and never once fired it.
 He lived with the same bullets on his belt all his life.

 He had bad knees from playing handball at the downtown YMCA.

 “I probably never should have played that game, but I loved it, although it and my job cost me my legs and my marriage,” he said.

 Nick met Wayne after his marriage fell apart and he lost his house, which was a lot like what happened to Wayne.
 They met on the grassy courtyard of the apartment complex on East 222nd Street in Euclid, where they both lived, when Nick saw him messing around with his golf clubs on a warm dry spring day.
 The ex-cop was retired and living alone.

 Nick wasn’t retired, not exactly, but he lived alone, too.

 They played golf together for the next three years.
 He was the best friend Nick ever had, even more than Mattie Haylor, even though Mattie ended up doing more for him later on.
 Wayne was affable and did many things for him that he never even asked him to do.
 After Nick moved to Lakewood, Wayne got him a car, convincing his lady friend to give him the old Ford she was planning on trading in when she got her new car.
 He later mailed him a check for five hundred dollars, to live on, knowing Nick was strapped, knowing his ex-wife had taken him to the cleaners.

 It wasn’t his fault the Ford’s transmission blew out, stranding him in Tremont, and his son-in-law wouldn’t lend him the money to get it repaired.